 The main difference between secured and unsecured loans is who is taking the risk.
 This can either be the borrower or the lender.
 With an unsecured loan, the lender is the one taking the risk, as they have no collateral should the borrower be unable to pay.
-Secured loans, on the other hand, are riskier for the borrower, as failure to pay can result in their property being repossessed.
+Secured loans, on the other hand, are riskier for the borrower.
+This is because failure to pay can result in their property being repossessed.

-In regards to loan size, as of 2020, the average short term unsecured loan is for £260, while the average mortgage size is £137,934.
-The difference in loan amount again comes back to risk – as secured loans are typically of a much higher value, the lender needs collateral to reduce the risk of lending.
+In regards to loan size, as of 2020, the average short term unsecured loan is for £260.
+The average mortgage size is £137,934.
+The difference in loan amount again comes back to risk.
+As secured loans are typically of a much higher value, the lender needs collateral to reduce the risk of lending.
 Security is less important with unsecured loans, as the values are generally significantly lower.

 When it comes to secured and unsecured loans, both types of lender will base at least part of their lending decision on your credit history.
 But what about your affordability?